 Cloudflare Radar tells us which marketplaces consumers visit.
 At TechnologyChecker.io, we measure the other side: which marketplaces and platforms merchants build on.

-Our detection systems scan 50M+ domains monthly, identifying technology signatures across HTTP headers, JavaScript, DNS records, and HTML patterns.
+Our detection systems scan 29.9 million active domains monthly, identifying technology signatures across HTTP headers, JavaScript, DNS records, and HTML patterns.
 Across the ecommerce stack, we track the major platforms (Shopify at 5.6M+ live stores and 26% global market share, plus Shopify Plus, Magento, WooCommerce, and BigCommerce), the main payment stacks (Stripe, Shop Pay, Adyen, Klarna, Afterpay, PayPal), the marketing technology layer (Klaviyo, Mailchimp, HubSpot, covered in our marketing automation report), and the analytics/attribution tools (Google Analytics, Shopify's native analytics, Triple Whale).

 For ecommerce technology vendors, our data reveals which merchants use which platform, when they switch, and which verified decision-makers drive those choices.
 That's the layer underneath the consumer-facing marketplace traffic you just read about.
 It's where most commerce infrastructure decisions actually get made.